 Acknowledgements.
-The authors are thankful to the Ministry of Education Malaysia for the financial support of this research through research grant number FRGS/1/2018/TK01/UKM/02/2.
-The authors would also like to acknowledge their gratitude to the Department of Irrigation and Drainage (DID), Malaysia, for providing streamflow data for this study.
+The authors are thankful to the Ministry of Education of Malaysia for the financial support of this research through research grant no. FRGS/1/2018/TK01/UKM/02/2.
+The authors would also like to acknowledge their gratitude to the Department of Irrigation and Drainage (DID) of Malaysia for providing streamflow data for this study.